-The City of Asotin has completed many projects and others are in the works.
-The Wastewater Treatment Plant completion is expected by April of 2017 some components cannot be completed during cold weather.
+The good news: The City of Asotin has completed many projects and others are in the works.
+The Wastewater Treatment Plant completion was expected to be completed by April of 2017 sadly the contractor in charge of this project failed to meet the deadline and was required to return about \$30,000 to the City.
+The project is slated to be completed shortly after the first of the year.

-The City is working with the United States Army Corp of Engineers (USACE) on the conveyance for the property currently leased from the USACE.
-This project is in full swing and it is our hope that this project can be completed in 2017.
+The City is still working with the United States Army Corp of Engineers (USACE) on the conveyance for the property currently leased from the USACE.
+This project is in full swing surveying has been completed, the cultural study has been completed and the information has been forwarded to the USACE.
+They have given us no timeline on completion of this project.

 We received a planning grant from the Recreation Conservation Office and USDA to develop a plan to eliminate/reduce the siltation problem at the Marina.
-The engineering plan should be complete in late January or early February of 2017.
+The engineering plan has been completed and is on display at City Hall.
 The City has requested capital funds from Washington State.
 This project is an asset to our community and will help us promote economic development.